Angela is a lover of the supernatural and Greek mythology. Although naturally skeptical, she loves hearing theories of the unknown.

 Dragons are well known in Greek mythology, although almost all cultures have some lore of dragons.
-Although there are many, four dragon-like beasts are more well-known than all the rest — Typhon, who is the father of all monsters.
+Although there are many, four dragon-like beasts are more well-known than all the rest — Typhon, the father of all monsters.
 Lernaean Hydra, also known as the hydra and plays a part in many movies and books, is known for having heads that multiply when one is cut off.
-Python who lived in the center of the earth.
-Finally, Ladon known for guarding Golden Apples.
+Python lived in the center of the earth.
+Finally, Ladon is known for guarding Golden Apples.

 He not only was fearsome but looked the part as well.
 He was sooty black and downright filthy.
 His torso was that of a man, except covered in hundreds of wings.
 His legs and arms were hundreds of snake coils that hissed at those who came near.
 He had a hundred heads that looked like snakes or more traditional dragon-like, while other myths claimed that his heads resembled all different types of fearsome animals.
 He was so tall that his heads touched the stars.
 His eyes glowed red, terrifying everyone who saw them.
 He breathed fire from powerful jaws.

 He had many children.
 His most famous children include:

 - Nemean lion, who had impenetrable skin